-Issue No. Rev. No/Date Amendment Details Approval 1 00/01 March 2021 This Combined Airworthiness Exposition is issued to reflect the requirements of Part-ML and Part- CAO and how the BGA complies with those requirements through its working practices.
-As the approval is a new approval, this exposition is entirely new. h.
+Issue No. Rev. No/Date Amendment Details Approval 1 00/01 March 2021 with those requirements through its working practices.
+As the approval is a new approval, this exposition is entirely new.
+1 01/14 Sept.
+2022 CAE updated to reflect change of management in Lasham workshop and other minor corrections in Appendix 1 List 1 Facilities.